MikeGarde/php-setup-guide/readme.md

 sudo apachectl -k graceful
 ```

-If there is a problem with using port 9000 you can change it but note it when setting up xdebug in your IDE.
+If there is a problem with using port 9000 you can change it but note it when setting up Xdebug in your IDE.

 ### Composer